jjeongin/creative-machine/README.md

 - Clone the [processing4 repo](https://github.com/processing/processing4)
 - Create new project in IntelliJ with the name and location of your choice, for example ```ml-dev```
 - Create new module in the project for core Processing, using as content root and the module file location the ```core``` folder under the processing4 repo.
 As "JARs or Directory" dependency, add ```<path to processing4 repo>/core/library```
-- Create another module in the project, this time for ml4processing.
-Use the ml4processing's root folder as the content root and module file location.
-Add the processing-core module as module dependency for this module, and the ```libs``` subdirecotry inside the ml4processing directory (it should have been created during library building step) as itss "JARs or Directory" dependency
+- Create another module in the project, this time for Creative Machine.
+Use the Creative Machine's root folder as the content root and module file location.
+Add the processing-core module as module dependency for this module, and the ```libs``` subdirecotry inside the Creative Machine directory (it should have been created during library building step) as itss "JARs or Directory" dependency
-- Add the proccessing-core and ml4processing modules as dependencies in the main module of the project (```ml-dev```)
+- Add the proccessing-core and Creative Machine modules as dependencies in the main module of the project (```ml-dev```)
 - You can now create a test program in under the main module of the project, for example the following code will apply a pre-generated object detection model on an input image:

 ```